javar/sudoku-solver/README.md

 Entry example:
 700605090009000400000090075200400030007000100060007004350080000006000500040209003

-When the zeros are the white boxes on the game
+Where the zeros are the white boxes on the game